csi-vitpune/DS-Algo_CSI-VIT-Pune/Searching/Finding_Min/README.md

 ﻿#   Find Min

-Given a sorted array arr[] of N elements, write a function to search the minimum  number which is greater than x.
+Given a sorted array arr[] of N elements, write a function to search the minimum  number which is greater than X.

 #### Input Format
 >  * The first line of input contains a single integer N denoting the length of the array.